 The business activities of the KION Group necessarily involve risk.
 Dealing responsibly with risk and managing it in a comprehensive manner is an important element of corporate management.
 The overarching aim is to fully harness business opportunities while ensuring that risk always remains under control.
-Using its groupwide risk management system, the KION Group contains all identified risks by implementing suitable measures and takes appropriate precautions.
+Using a groupwide risk management system, the KION Group contains all identified risks by implementing suitable measures and takes appropriate precautions.

 This ensures that the losses expected if these risks arise will be largely covered and therefore will not jeopardise the Company’s continuation as a going concern.
 Risk management is embedded in the corporate controlling function and plays an active and wide-ranging role due to the strategic focus of corporate controlling.
 The Operating Units’ business models, strategic perspectives and specific plans of action are examined systematically.
-This ensures that risk management is fully integrated into the KION Group’s overall planning and reporting process.
+This ensures that risk management is integrated into the KION Group’s overall planning and reporting process.

 Principles of risk management

 The procedures governing the KION Group’s risk management activities are laid down in internal risk guidelines.
 For certain types of risk, such as financial risk or risks arising from financial services, the relevant departments also have guidelines that are specifically geared to these matters and describe how to deal with inherent risks.
 Risk management is organised in such a way that it directly reflects the structure of the Group itself.
 Consequently, risk officers supported by risk managers have been appointed for each company and each division.
 A central Group risk manager is responsible for the implementation of risk management processes in line with procedures throughout the Group.
 His or her remit includes the definition and implementation of standards to ensure that risks are captured and evaluated.